linode/docs/docs/tools-reference/custom-kernels-distros/running-a-custom-linux-distro-on-a-linode-vps.md

 11. Next, select the **Rescue** sub-tab, which is located on the same row as the **Dashboard** tab.
 Select **Reboot into Rescue Mode**.
 Monitor the **Host Job Queue** progress bar for the system shutdown and the system boot.
 It should take under a minute.

-12. Once your Linode has booted into Finnix Rescue Mode, you should be able to connect to it via the [Lish Console](https://www.linode.com/docs/networking/remote-access#console-access)
+12. Once your Linode has booted into Finnix Rescue Mode, you should be able to connect to it via the [Lish Console](https://www.linode.com/docs/networking/remote-access#console-access).

 ###Starting SSH in Finnix
-In order to transfer the disk images from your virtual machine to your Linode, you will need to start SSH on the Linode itself.
+In order to transfer the disk images from the virtual machine to the Linode, you will need to start SSH on the Linode itself.

 1. Set the password for Finnix's root user by issuing the following command: